Ishika2/Python-programs/README.md

-# website2
-This is remote repo
+This repo contains some basic programs in python language.